odinuv/web/en/apv/articles/html/css.md

 the elements are placed outside of their container, yet they respect its size (except height which overflows).
 Why does float behave so strangely?
 Because that is exactly what it is expected to do.

-Float was designed for positioning block elements in a flow of [Lorem Ipsum](http://demo.agektmr.com/flexbox/) text, see how a figure looks without float:
+Float was designed for positioning block elements in a flow of text, see how a figure looks without float, I used [Lorem Ipsum](http://demo.agektmr.com/flexbox/) text to fill the page:

 {% highlight html %}
 {% include /en/apv/articles/html/css-sample-12a.html %}